 - Platinum is about thirty times rarer than gold and four times stronger.

-For example: the prongs holding the centre stone of a platinum engagement ring are less likely to break then those of a gold engagement ring.
+For example, the prongs holding the centre stone of a platinum engagement ring are less likely to break than those of a gold engagement ring.

 - It is super durable and will never tarnish.